 Understanding and implementing legal compliance

-When the employer (school) puts a health and safety system in place, they need to be sure that it complies with the laws of the Occupational Health and Safety (OHS) Act.
+When the employer puts a health and safety system in place, they need to be sure that it complies with the laws of the Occupational Health and Safety (OHS) Act.
 This system must be regularly updated and correctly implemented.
 It is made up of 15 categories based on the audit protocol.
 We will now discuss these in more detail.

 Category 1 – The OHS Act

-This looks at the various sections of the Act, such as having a health and safety policy in place, the duties of the employer (school) to their employees and learners, the general duties of manufacturers, the duty to inform employees of any hazards, duties of the employees, health and safety representatives and the health and safety committee.
+This looks at the various sections of the Act, such as having a health and safety policy in place, the duties of the employer to their employees and learners, the general duties of manufacturers, the duty to inform employees of any hazards, duties of the employees, health and safety representatives and the health and safety committee.

 Category 2: Administrative Compliance

 These aspects need to be in place for full compliance with the Act:

 A copy of the Act must be made available

 Reporting of all incidents

-- Regulations around intoxication
+Regulations around intoxication

-- Training of all appointed employees
+Training of all appointed employees

 Enforcement and discipline where necessary

 Category 3: Mechanical Compliance

 Category 4: Electrical Compliance

 Category 5: Workplace Environmental Compliance

 This includes aspects such as lighting, ventilation, general housekeeping, and noise levels.

 Category 6: Fire and Emergency Compliance

-In the case of an emergency, all employees and learners need to know the procedures that must take place.
+In the case of an emergency, all employees need to know the procedures that must take place.
 Fire precautions and prevention is of the utmost importance, as is the maintenance of fire fighting equipment (which must be inspected every 3 months), and how fighting of the actual fires will proceed.

 Category 7: General Safety Compliance

 This includes personal protective equipment, first aid procedures and supplies, and any other general safety issues not covered in the other categories.

 Category 8: Building and Construction Compliance

-Building and construction that takes place at the school needs to comply with a detailed checklist.
+Building and construction that takes place at the workplace needs to comply with a detailed checklist.
 All construction must be supervised, and contractors need to have a risk assessment completed before any work is performed.